Phonics: Northern Ireland

 In 2007 the Department of Education (DE) in Northern Ireland was required by law to teach children foundational skills in phonological awareness and the understanding "that words are made up of sounds and syllables and that sounds are represented by letters (phoneme/grapheme awareness)".

 In 2010 the DE went further by outlining a new strategy with standards requiring that teachers receive support in using evidence-based practices to teach literacy and numeracy.
 It outlined ten requirements, including a "systematic programme of high-quality phonics" that is explicit, structured, well-paced, interactive, engaging, and applied in a meaningful context.

-In 2016, amongst 50 countries, Northern Ireland achieved the 7th highest score in Reading Literacy for students in their fourth year of school according to the Progress in International Reading Literacy Study (PIRLS).
+In 2016, among 50 countries, Northern Ireland achieved the 7th highest score in Reading Literacy for students in their fourth year of school according to the Progress in International Reading Literacy Study (PIRLS).

 In 2018, in the PISA Reading Performance of 15-year-old students, Northern Ireland students achieved a score of 505 as compared to England at 507 and the OECD average of 487.

 Scotland

 Synthetic phonics in Scotland has its roots in the Clackmannanshire Report, a seven-year study that was published in 2005.
 It compared analytic Phonics with synthetic Phonics and advantaged students with disadvantaged children.
-The report found that, using synthetic phonics, children from lower socio-economic backgrounds performed at the same level as children from advantaged backgrounds in primary school (whereas with analytic phonics teaching, they did significantly less well.); and boys performed better than or as well as girls.
+The report found that, using synthetic phonics, children from lower socio-economic backgrounds performed at the same level as children from advantaged backgrounds in primary school (whereas with analytic phonics teaching, they did significantly less well); and boys performed better than or as well as girls.

-A five-year follow-up of the study concluded that the beneficial effects were long-lasting, in fact the reading gains increased.
+A five-year follow-up of the study concluded that the beneficial effects were long-lasting; in fact, the reading gains increased.

 Subsequently, Education Scotland concluded that explicit, systematic phonics programs, usually embedded in a rich literacy environment, give an additional four months progress over other programs such as whole language, and are particularly beneficial for young learners (aged 4–7).
 There is evidence, though less secure, that synthetic phonics programs may be more beneficial than analytic phonics programs; however it is most important to teach systematically.

 In the PISA 2018 reading results of 15-year-old students, Scotland's score was above average, 504 as compared to the OECD average of 487.
 Scotland does not participate in PIRLS.

+Wales

+On March 3, 2026, the Literacy Expert Panel in Wales developed "a statement of intent to support the implementation of high-quality, evidence-informed early reading instruction across Wales".
+This includes phonological awareness and the explicit and structured teaching of phonics.
+This results from the fact that Welsh pupils are not reading as well as those in other home nations, including in England where students are taught systematic synthetic phonics (the relationship between letters and sounds).

+Perhaps related to this, Cardiff Council has announced a new three-year literacy initiative to reduce the reading attainment gap across the city's schools.
+The programme will provide universal access to a synthetic phonics programme for all Welsh and English-medium schools in Cardiff, including primary, secondary and special schools.